luispedro/jug/README.rst

 What's New
 ----------

+version **1.4.0** (Tue Jan 3 2017)
+- Fix bug with writing very large objects to disk
+- Smarter handling of --aggressive-unload (do not unload what will be immediately necessary)
+- Work around corner case in `jug shell` command
+- Add test-jug subcommand
+- Add return_tuple decorator

 version **1.3.0** (Tue Nov 1 2016)
 - Update `shell` subcommand to IPython 5
 - Use ~/.config/jugrc as configuration file